 An accomplished amateur golfer, Kain played in the 2005, 2009, 2011 and 2013 U.S. Senior Amateur Championships and the 2006, 2007 and 2013 British Seniors Open Amateur Championships.
 Kain is a graduate of the University of Virginia.

-In 2017, Kain will chair the Mid-Amateur Committee and will also serve on the Championship Committee.
+In 2019, Kain will chair the Championship (ITS) Committee and serve on the Rules of Golf (JRC) Committee.